Crossovo/OpenMilkfoam/README.md

 After 5 seconds later or if no further selection has taken place, the programme starts.

-### The
+### The challange
 There is no direct temperature measurement of the heating or the milk.
 I assume that everything is controlled via timer (the mains frequency is measured at the uC).

 ## Tasks for the next steps
 - how much time need a cold milk (7°C) from the cooler to heat up to different temperatures in the bootle with max laods
 - a programm draft sketch in arduino to implement the "core system" for the one button device
+- give the device a second life

 ### Feature Ideas
-- a sensor as input for the liquid temperature in the vessel (sensor must be plugged in externally)
+- a sensor as input for the liquid temperature in the vessel (sensor must be added on the pcb over a output)
   - warming baby milk (37°C)
-  - perfect milk foam (measured not over time)
+  - perfect milk foam (measured by temperature not over time)
+- glutin glue warmer (55°C)
+- push notification at end
-- Sound for feedback
+- web interface for settings
-- ...